Treatment Options & Symptoms

 If you think you might have low testosterone, it is important to get a firm diagnosis.
 There is help available for your low testosterone, but until you know your numbers you will not be able to develop an effective treatment plan.

-During your appointment at our men’s health clinic, your doctor will test for low testosterone by taking a blood sample first thing in the morning, when men’s testosterone levels are at their highest.
+During your appointment at our men’s health clinic, our medical staff will test for low testosterone by taking a blood sample first thing in the morning, when men’s testosterone levels are at their highest.
 The normal range for testosterone in men is between 300 to 1,000 nanograms per deciliter.
 If your levels are below that range, and you have symptoms of low T, such as fatigue and sexual dysfunction, you likely have low testosterone.

-But don’t worry – If your doctor determines that you have low testosterone, they can create a personalized treatment plan for you based on your health and lifestyle, and get you back to your normal, healthy self.
+But don’t worry – If our medical staff determines that you have low testosterone, we can create a personalized treatment plan for you based on your health and lifestyle, and get you back to your normal, healthy self.

 Types of Hormone Therapy for Men